jquery-archive/PEP/README.md

   - `pointermove`: a pointer moves, similar to touchmove or mousemove.
   - `pointerdown`: a pointer is activated, or a device button held.
   - `pointerup`: a pointer is deactivated, or a device button released.
-  - `pointerover`: a pointer crosses into an element.
+  - `pointerover`: a pointer has moved onto an element.
+  - `pointerout`: a pointer is no longer on an element it once was.
+  - `pointerenter`: a pointer enters the bounding box of an element.
-  - `pointerout`: a pointer leaves an element.
+  - `pointerleave`: a pointer leaves the bounding box of an element.
   - `pointercancel`: a pointer will no longer generate events.

 1. As elements come and go, or have their `touch-action` attribute changed, they will send the proper set of PointerEvents.